Undergraduate Course: Geology Dissertation (EASC10011)

 |Summary||An independent investigation in to a geological problem, collecting and analysing primary observations, and developing professional levels insights and interpretations, and presenting them in a comprehensive report.

 The very comprehensive and detailed syllabus for the Geology Dissertation in previous years is available in Parts One and Two of the Handbook for the Geology Honours Dissertation Mapping Project (Blue Book), available from the course's LEARN site.
-Although the format of the fieldwork will necessarily change for 2021/22 the guiding principles in the Blue Book will still apply.

 Information for Visiting Students